The Early Years:

 Vibra Bank provided a second line of credit facility in the amount of $2,500,000.

-The hangover of the Great Recession persists, yet the Partnership’s capital increased to $54,841,766 and yielded 7.13%, a continuing testimony to the mission statement, business plan and management.
+The hangover of the Great Recession persisted, yet the Partnership’s capital increased to $54,841,766 and yielded 7.13%, a continuing testimony to the mission statement, business plan and management.

 2012